Preston McGann

-Preston McGann is an American football wide receiver for the Orlando Rage.
-He played college baseball at Seminole Community College and attended Groves High School in Garden City, Georgia.
-He has also been a member of the Columbus Lions and Pittsburgh Power.
+Preston McGann is an American former football wide receiver.
+He played college baseball at Seminole Community College.
+He was a member of the Orlando Rage, Columbus Lions, and Pittsburgh Power.
 McGann appeared on Michael Irvin's reality show 4th and Long.

-Early years
+Early life

-McGann played high school baseball for the Groves High School Fighting Scottish Rebels.
+McGann played high school baseball at Groves High School in Garden City, Georgia.
 He did not play football in high school.

 College career

 McGann played college baseball for the Seminole Community College Raiders from 2005 to 2006.

 Professional career

-Orlando Rage

 McGann played for the semi-pro Orlando Rage from 2006 to 2009, earning 2008 Southern States Football MVP honors as the team won two league championships.

-4th and Long

 McGann was the second cut on Michael Irvin's reality show 4th and Long.

-Columbus Lions

 McGann signed with the Columbus Lions of the Southern Indoor Football League in December 2009 and played for the team during the 2010 season.

-Orlando Rage

-McGann returned to the Orlando Rage, earning FFA All Star honors in 2011 after recording 31 receptions for 720 yards and 11 touchdowns during the regular season.
+McGann returned to the Rage, earning FFA All Star honors in 2011 after recording 31 receptions for 720 yards and 11 touchdowns during the regular season.
 He has played for the Rage each season since 2011.